It’s funny how many things I can find to distract myself, to procrastinate when I know that I have a blog post (or two) bubbling up in me.

 So I waited, waited until it was time to write again.
 Waited until my mind got tired of ruminating over the same old patterns of not feeling good enough.
 I waited until I realized that what I really needed to do was to let go of it all.
-Not just of my lack of blog posts, the situation with my son, or the bumps in the road with relationships, work or physical challenges but all of it, the whole lot.
+Not just of my lack of blog posts, the situation with my son, or the bumps in the road with relationships.
+And not just work or physical challenges either but all of it, the whole lot.

 I recently read a quote that spoke of this type of “pain” being caused by having a life plan that “we” fall in love with but that doesn’t work out.
 What occurs as a result is anger because we are disappointed about having to start over again.
 The key, the author stated, is to not get too attached to any life plan but instead remain open to the possibility that there is something even better out there, waiting for us.